The "Good Death" - Assisting People to Design a Meaningful End-of-Life Experience

 Assisting people with having a meaningful end-of-life experience is a shared responsibility of everyone on the interdisciplinary team.
-Take a deep dive into what that means and how to help people achieve it.

 - Discuss challenges associated with “good death” language